 This course provides an analysis of the functions performed by managers of all types of organizations.
 Current applications in: strategic planning and control, managing workplace dynamics, managerial ethics and corporate social responsibility, leadership, teamwork in organizations, and developing effective communications will be emphasized.
-(Prerequisites: College level reading).
+College level reading required.
+(Prerequisites: None).